EMILY & ROBIN’S TEACHING PLANS…

 · Wednesdays 9:15-10:30 am at the Armory, 76 Chestnut St, Red Bank (this class will be moving to Align Yoga when it opens).

 No pre-registration required for these classes.
 Drop-ins welcome!
-Please email Emily@dancingfootyoga.com or call 732‑618‑7518 for additional information, or to schedule a private or small group lesson.
+Please check out Emily’s new web address emilyhyoga.com and email email@example.com or call 732‑618‑7518 for additional information, and to schedule a private or small group lesson.

 · Thursdays 9:30-11:00am

-– Iyengar Yoga, Daley Practice Center (for Iyengar Yoga), 625 Bangs Ave,
+– Iyengar Yoga at the Daley Practice Center for Iyengar Yoga, 625 Bangs Ave,

-Please email Robin@dancingfootyoga.com or call 908‑489‑5809 for additional information, or to schedule a private or small group lesson.
+No pre-registration required for these classes.
+Drop-ins welcome!
+Please email firstname.lastname@example.org or call 908‑489‑5809 for additional information, and to schedule a private or small group lesson.

 The name Dancing Foot Yoga comes from the Shiva Nataraj, a famous image that commemorates the Lord Shiva’s dance of creation and being.
 The Nataraj, or Lord of the Dance, symbolizes the power within each person and the energy that dances within all of us.
 The cosmic dancer’s left foot, the Dancing Foot, is lifted in celebration gesturing to all to come and find the joy within.